Code 8 (2019 film): Plot

 Marcus has the crew rob a bank to pay back the Trust, but the vault contains only a tenth of the money they expected.
 Wesley's Shifter (shapeshifter) assassin, Copperhead, attempts to kill Marcus for not honoring his debt, but Marcus's bodyguard Rhino, a Brawn with bulletproof skin, kills them.
 Nia reveals to Connor that she is a Healer, and only remains with Marcus to ease the effects of his Psyke addiction and pay off her imprisoned father's debt.

 Mary's condition worsens, and the doctors tell Connor that they need to operate soon to save her.
 Park and Davis bring Connor in for questioning.
 Davis wants to plant evidence and coerce him into informing.
 Park cuts him loose due to lack of evidence.
-He is revealed to have a daughter who is a TK, and who fears she will be given up because of her difficultly with controlling her powers.
+He is revealed to have a daughter who is a TK, and who fears she will be given up because of her difficulty with controlling her powers.

 When Connor is released he goes to Garrett and suggests they rob a police-confiscated Psyke transport, which will make them $10 million.
 They bring the idea to Marcus, where Connor demands Nia heal Mary as payment, while Garrett wants to be made equal partners with Marcus.

 On the day of the heist, the crew blocks the transport inside a no-fly zone, preventing backup by drones carrying Guardians.
 Although they manage to retrieve the Psyke non-lethally, Marcus's men execute police officers and betray them.
 They kill Maddy and fatally wound Freddie, while Rhino flees with the drugs.
 Connor tells Garrett that Marcus framed them because of Garrett's demands, and they part ways.

 Connor contacts Park and offers up Marcus's hideout.
 The cops raid it while Connor and Garrett team up to fight and kill both Rhino and Marcus.
 Garrett takes the Psyke and encourages Connor to use Nia to heal his mother.
 She pleads with Connor to let her go, as her abilities force her to take the injury or disease onto herself.
 He takes Nia to the hospital at gunpoint to cure his mother, but changes his mind after having a flashback.
 Mary dies soon after.

 Connor gives Nia his truck to leave the city, while Garrett hands over the Psyke to Wesley and takes over the drug trade for the Trust in Lincoln City.
 Connor visits his mother's grave before he surrenders himself to the police, while Nia has a tearful visit with her father.
 Meanwhile, the Powers Ban is being voted on while Park reluctantly accepts an award for the successful raid.